The Mountains-to-Sea Trail celebrated 40 years in 2017!

 Now almost forty years later, that trail has become a reality.
 Nearly 700 miles of trail have been built and people follow the MST across North Carolina, using back road connections where trail has not yet been built.
 Every year new trail opens, and more and more people enjoy the trail for day hikes with their families, overnight backpack trips with friends, and even cross-state treks which become adventures of a lifetime.

-Friends of the MST is organizing a series of events to celebrate the accomplishments of the first 40 years and build for the future.
-Mark your calendars now!
+Friends of the MST organized a series of events to celebrate the accomplishments of the first 40 years and build for the future.

 Friday, March 24 to Sunday, March 26 – Elkin

 Thanks to the 350 MST Friends who gathered in Elkin on March 24-26 to kick off celebrations of the trail’s 40th Anniversary.
 It was a weekend of song, history, big visions, and inspiration enjoyed by everyone from MST founders to new friends.
 Elkin pulled out all the stops to welcome MST friends with a full schedule of hikes, paddles, art, Revolutionary War reenactments and more.
 Farm to Feet, the title sponsor of the event, even gave all attendees a free pair of MST socks!
 Click here for photos and videos from the event.

 Thursday, May 4 to Friday, May 5 – Elkin

 The 2nd biennial conference provided an opportunity for elected officials, government staff, and tourism leaders of communities along the MST to learn how they can make the trail a success in their area.
 All the conference presentations – by experts in a diversity of fields – are available in our dropbox folder.